When you think “general health supplements”, Olive Leaf extract probably isn’t the first thing that comes to mind.

-So it’s pretty interesting that Olive Leaf Extract is capable of increasing these fat-burning hormones.
+Okay, so Olive Leaf Extract is capable of increasing these fat-burning hormones.
 Doesn’t that mean it burns fat?
-Well…Not exactly.

-If Olive Leaf Extract contains other compounds that block these receptors, that would negate the fat-burning effects of Oleuropein, despite it increasing levels of Catecholamines which would normally burn fat.
+If Olive Leaf extract contains other compounds that block these receptors, that would negate the fat-burning effects of Oleuropein, despite it increasing levels of Catecholamines which would normally increase fat-burning.

 If that’s too confusing to follow, don’t worry about it.
-We’ll put it like this…
+I’ll put it like this…

 With any herbal supplement, quality is everything.
 Olive Leaf Extract is no exception to that.
 There are high quality extracts, with adequate levels of phenolic compounds, and there are low quality extracts, with inadequate levels.

 On average, you’ll find Olive Leaf extract supplements that are standardized for anywhere from 6-20% Oleuropein.

 The hydroxytyrosol concentration isn’t usually listed but, like we discussed earlier, these two molecules are found in virtually every preparation of Olives or Olive Leaves so, as long as you’re using a high quality extract, there’s bound to be some hydroxytyrosol in there as well.